vert-x3/vertx-dropwizard-metrics/ext-metrics/README.md

     com.sun.management.jmxremote

-If running from the command line this can be done by editing the `vertx` or `vertx.bat` script and editing the `JMX_OPTS` variable.
+If running from the command line this can be done by editing the `vertx` or `vertx.bat` and uncommenting the `JMX_OPTS` line.

 Please see the [Oracle JMX documentation](http://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html) for more information on configuring JMX